-The most famous artefact featuring turquoise is the funerary mask of King Tutankhamun.
-This priceless work of art also features lapis lazuli, quartz, carnelian, feldspar, other gemstones and coloured glass.
+The most famous artefact is the funerary mask of King Tutankhamun.
+This priceless work of art features turquoise, lapis lazuli, white quartz, carnelian, feldspar, other gemstones and coloured glass.

 Napoleon I gave his second wife a diadem on the occasion of their marriage.
 It was made by French jeweller Etienne Nitot et Fils of Paris.
 It originally featured emeralds and diamonds set in gold and silver.

 In 1953 the diadem was sold to Van Cleef and Arpels who at some time between 1956 and 1962 replaced the emeralds with seventy nine Persian cabochons.

 The emeralds were subsequently sold in other pieces of jewellery.
 They were promoted as being gemstones from the historic diadem.